AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/blogPost.md

 ## Special Thanks to…

-Daryl, my manager; Thomas, my mentor; Hector, Jo, Jason, Sameera, Prithvi, Santiago, Jake, and Haley, the awesome people of the DevEx JS SDK team; and Shane, my MSAL Android point of contact.
+Daryl, my manager; Thomas, my mentor; Hector, Jo, Jason, Sameera, Prithvi, Santiago, Jake, and Haley, the awesome engineers/PM of the DevEx JS SDK team; and Shane, my MSAL Android point of contact.
 You all made my Microsoft experience extra amazing 😊